 Lü, a freelance writer and member of the Democracy Party of China, was detained on July 7, 2014, and his home was raided by security officers in Hangzhou, Zhejiang province.
 He was charged with subversion of state power on August 13, according to Human Rights in China.

-On June 17, 2016, a Hangzhou court sentenced Lü to 11 years in prison after convicting him of that charge.
+On June 17, 2016, a Hangzhou court convicted and sentenced Lü to 11 years in prison.
 The court said the conviction was related to articles Lü published on corruption, organized crime, and other topics, according to Radio Free Asia.

 During an earlier hearing at a Hangzhou court on September 29, 2015, Lü tried to give a statement, but the presiding judge interrupted and prohibited him from speaking, claiming the content of the statement endangered state security, according to Radio Free Asia.